Securing Real-Time Internet-of-Things: Security Threats for RT-IoT

 \subsubsection{Targeted Attacks}

-It's worth mentioning that the effectiveness of side-channel attacks is enlarged when combined with the reconnaissance step we just introduced.
-For example, in the demonstrative ECU system introduced in Section~\ref{sec:architect}, let us assume \textsl{Vendor 2} (as an adversary) would like to identify whether the surveillance camera controlled by the I/O Operation Task is enabled.
-The attacker can launch a \textit{ScheduLeak} algorithm to infer exact start times of the IO Operation Task and carry out a cache-timing attack to gauge cache usage when I/O Operation Task is scheduled.
-Figure~\ref{fig:cache_attack} shows the result of such a cache-timing attack -- this indicates that the attacker is able to identify the instant when the camera is on (\ie when a large amount of data is processed by I/O Operation Task).
+It's worth mentioning that the effectiveness of side-channel attacks is enhanced when combined with the reconnaissance step we just introduced.
+For example, in the demonstrative ECU system introduced in Section~\ref{sec:architect}, let us assume code inserted into \textsl{Vendor 2} would like to identify whether the surveillance camera controlled by the I/O Operation Task is enabled.
+The attacker can launch a \textit{ScheduLeak} algorithm to infer exact start times of the IO Operation Task and carry out a cache-timing attack to gauge cache usage when an I/O Operation Task is scheduled.
+Figure~\ref{fig:cache_attack} shows the result of such a cache-timing attack.
+By launching a \textit{ScheduLeak} attack and knowing when the I/O Operation Task is scheduled to execute, the attacker probes the cache usage only when the task is active.
+The result indicates that the attacker is able to identify the instant when the camera is on (\ie when a large amount of data is processed by I/O Operation Task).